preetamvarun/Dice-App/README.md

-# This is a single screen app having two dice.
+# This is a single screen app with two dice.

 # How this app works ?